Annin Flagmakers: Recent developments

 In 2001, Annin opened a new 100,000 sq/ft manufacturing and warehousing facility in Coshocton, where flags are manufactured and shipped to US mass merchant retail and hardware chains.
 A new 50000 sqft. distribution facility was added on in 2004.
 The addition was built by the W.M.
-Brode Company of Newcomerstown, OH.
+Brode Company of Newcomerstown, Ohio.
 The project also was completed on-budget and on-time.

 In 2003, Annin added a 100,000 sq/ft manufacturing and distribution facility to the existing 80000 sqft. printing facility in South Boston, Virginia, built on-time and on-budget for $2.8 million.
 In this facility Annin dyes the fabric to make US flags, prints the fabric to make state and foreign flags and stocks and ships orders daily to the Annin network of dealers in all 50 states.

 In 2003, Annin went live on SAP ERP software.
 This system replaced a Qantel MRP system that had been in place since 1986.
 SAP has allowed Annin to forecast by division, load and plan multiple factories and run MRP across all locations.
 Financial reporting is improved with segmented reporting by division.
 Allocation of product at the time of order entry enables accurate inventory reporting and the ability to guarantee product delivery whether ordered over the phone, by fax or through the Annin B2B website.

 In 2005, Annin Flagmakers joined with other domestic flag manufacturing companies and became a founding member of the Flag Manufacturers Association of America (FMAA).
-This industry organization is dedicated to promoting the manufacture of US Flags in America.
+This industry organization is dedicated to promoting the manufacture of US flags in America.

 Starting in 2006, Annin began converting most of the sewing process in its factories to team-based unit production cells.
 This move away from traditional bundle piece-rate sewing has been progressive and recognized as better for the health of sewing manufacturing employees.
 The workers stand while sewing which is better for circulation and posture instead of the traditional sitting sewing position.
 Repetitive motion injuries are also reduced.

-In 2006, Annin purchased the D&P Embroidery Company in Cobbs Creek, Virginia and now can produce most of the embroidered star fields in-house for Annin's US flags.
+In 2006, Annin purchased the D&P Embroidery Company in Cobbs Creek, Virginia, and now can produce most of the embroidered star fields in-house for Annin's US flags.

 From 2006 to 2009, Annin installed digital print equipment from Reggiani Machine S.p.a. of Bergamo, Italy.
 These three machines are capable of printing any design flag (state, foreign or custom) at 110 linear yards/hr with acid inks on nylon fabric or disperse inks on polyester fabric.
 The traditional hand table method of printing was replaced.
 High volume printing is still performed on machines from Zimmer Austria.

-In 2010, Annin purchased FlagZone in Gilbertsville, PA.
+In 2010, Annin purchased FlagZone in Gilbertsville, Pennsylvania.
 FlagZone is a full-service wholesaler that sells through a network of independent flag dealers and through mass market retail chains.
 FlagZone is run independently from Annin Flagmakers with separate manufacturing, distribution and corporate offices.
-Dan Ziegler is President of FlagZone.
+Dan Ziegler is president of FlagZone.

 In June 2015, following the events of the Charleston church shooting, Annin announced that it would no longer sell Confederate flags.